skoolkid/skoolkit/sphinx/source/html-templates.rst

 * ``entries`` - a list of memory map entry objects

-The attributes of each memory map entry object are the same as those in the ``entry`` dictionary in the :ref:`t_asm` template.
+The attributes of each memory map entry object are the same as those of the ``entry`` object in the :ref:`t_asm` template.

 To see the default ``asm_single_page`` template, run the following command::